simonmichael/hledger_site/src/install.md

 If you hit this problem, you can

-- configure your system encoding to match the files you usually work with.
+- configure your system encoding to match the files you usually work with, if feasible.
 If you're not sure which encoding to use, pick UTF-8.
-- or you can convert the files to your system's text encoding.
+- or, convert the files to your system's text encoding.
 Use `iconv` on unix/mac, powershell or notepad on Windows.
-- or you can use the CSV [`encoding`](hledger.md#encoding) rule to auto-convert CSV(/SSV/TSV) files.
+- or, use the CSV [`encoding`](hledger.md#encoding) rule to auto-convert CSV(/SSV/TSV) files.

 Here's an example.
 Let's say you want to work with UTF-8 text on a GNU/Linux system, but it's configured with the C locale, which can only handle ASCII text: